Nanzaro and I went to Lansdowne Foodcourt for lunch after running some errands.

 So what better place to go to but The Place.
 In Chinese, this restaurant is called 老地方 which mean the old place — a place you go back to for old time sake.

-We were here and blogged about them about three years ago.
-It was so long ago that LotusRapper was then known as saabken which I think is his teenage name.
-Yeah, it was LotusRapper who raved about this place to us.
-We went and blogged about The Place in this post.
+We were here and blogged about The Place in this post three years ago.
 The Place is located on Granville Street in the south end of Vancouver.

 Yeah, the above was what we had three years ago.
-We particularly like the Family Hot Pot (top right) which had a nice name in Chinese.
-It is called Chien Gar Fook which means … More on following page.
-Click here to continue reading
+We particularly like the Family Hot Pot (center) which had a nice name in Chinese.
+It is called Chien Gar Fook which means …

 This is another blog post done entirely with the iPhone, including the pictures and video.